asifkd012020/open-itg-aws_runbooks/directconnect/Runbook.md

 ## Overview
 AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
 Using AWS Direct Connect, you establish a private connection between AWS and your datacenter, office, or colocation environment.
 This can increase bandwidth throughput and provide a more consistent network experience than internet-based connections.

-AWS Direct Connect is compatible with all AWS services accessible over the Internet, and is available in speeds starting at 50 Mbps and scaling up to 100 Gbps.
+AWS Direct Connect is compatible with all AWS services accessible over the Internet, and is available in speeds starting at `50 Mbps` and scaling up to `100 Gbps`.

 <img src="/docs/img/directconnect/directconnect.png" width="800">